Intentionally set fire chars downtown Salisbury law office - Salisbury Post

 Intentionally set fire chars downtown Salisbury law office

-SALISBURY — Darrin Jordan tried to look for silver linings Thursday as he stood feet from his charred law office.
+SALISBURY — Attorney Darrin Jordan tried to look for silver linings Thursday as he stood feet from his charred office building.

 “When we go to work on this building, we can update our wiring and put in better internet.
 You know, you’ve just got to look at the bright side.
 I’m a half-full kind of guy,” Jordan said. “